God said: 'Let there be light.' God's first creation was light, coming from the fiery Big Bang approximately 13.8 billion years ago. (See 1.1)

-The atmosphere makes earth habitable by absorbing ultraviolet radiation from the sun to warm earth's surface, bring rain for vegetation and hold air for breathing.
+The atmosphere makes earth habitable by absorbing ultraviolet radiation from the sun to warm earth's surface, bringing rain for vegetation and holding air for breathing.

 God said: 'Let dry ground appear ... let the land produce vegetation.'
 As temperature changed on earth's surface, the thickening crust (floating on molten rock) began cracking, shifting and buckling.
 Some of the crust was thrust above water to form dry land.

 At first, there was total darkness on earth, but eventually light began to glow through the dense cloud cover, enough to support simple organic life.